Small-Group 3-Day South Coast and Golden Circle Tour with Glacier Hiking & Ice Caving

 -Some attractions on the tour are subject to road and weather conditions.

 -Itinerary for the winter tour is slightly different from the summer tour.
-Ice caving in winter is usually at the Crystal ice cave or an alternative nearby cave but is only possible at the Katla Ice Cave during summer.
+Ice caving in winter is usually at the crystal ice cave or an alternative nearby cave, but it is only possible to visit the Katla Ice Cave during summer.

 -Solo travelers will be roomed with another traveler of the same gender.
 But a single supplement is also available.